The Real Prostitution Scandal

 Lawmakers sell help to contributors.
 Policy makers tilt policy toward powerful constituencies.
 Officials run their corners of government to serve the White House instead of the general public.

 The only difference between what Palfrey did and what politicians in Washington and around the country do on a regular basis is that Palfrey was selling sex, while the politicians are selling their nations future.
-When you think about it, Palfrey really wasn’t harming anyone compared to what the real prostitutes are doing.
+When you think about it, Palfrey, as well as Acompanhantes SP and other escort services, really weren’t harming anyone compared to what the real prostitutes are doing.

 H/T: The LP Blog